The Duck Test And The Big Assumption

 Truth may come in strange disguises

-So when I see something in any diverse area of life or field of enquiry that resonates - it maybe an idea, a perspective, or a dimension - I pay careful attention to it.
+So when I see something in any diverse area of life or field of inquiry that resonates - it maybe an idea, a perspective, or a dimension - I pay careful attention to it.

 Pointing to a generic or universal truth